AllYarnsAreBeautiful/ayab-desktop/TEST_GUIDE.md

 ## Install the firmware

 These releases have the corresponding firmware bundled in.
 You no longer need to specify which machine  you have for the firmware.
+This is with the exception of Linux, where you need to compile and drop in the firmware to upload it through AYAB Desktop (or upload it through other means - described above in the Extra Linux setup section).

 Connect your AYAB hardware to your computer.